-Con Competitive HTC Non-Co Non-Comp.
+Con npetitive HTC Non-Comp.
 HTC BGF FHAct50 Р F 8609 S 8609 Р F 8609 S 8609

 If the development currently receives a rental subsidy, a copy of the current contract governing that transaction shall be included with the application.
 OHFA may request a letter from the Metropolitan Housing Authority (MHA) / Public Housing Authority (PHA) with updated rental payment information if the information provided is three or more years old.